handmadecode/quill/README.md

 * Quill requires at least Java 1.7 to run.
 * [Scent Plugin](#scent-plugin) added.
-It replaces the JavaNCSS plugin as the Quill standard plugin for source code metrics since JavaNCSS does not support Java 1.8 code.
+It replaces the JavaNCSS plugin as the Quill standard plugin for source code metrics since JavaNCSS does not support Java 8 code.
 * The JavaNCSS plugin is no longer applied by the 'all' plugin, it must be applied explicitly.
 * The Reports Dashboard no longer contains a section for JavaNCSS by default.
 If the JavaNCSS plugin is applied its Reports Dashboard section must be added explicitly.
+* The JDepend plugin is enhanced to use the guru-nidi fork for Java 8 support.

 ### version 1.1